tech-acs/pmd-docs/docs/intro.md

 performance monitoring.
 The accuracy and effectiveness of the system are closely tied to the quality and timeliness of data entered.

-Developed using advanced tools typically employed in high-security and missioncritical applications, the dashboard is tailored to meet the unique needs and sensitivity of the Ministry.
+Developed using advanced tools typically employed in high-security and mission-critical applications, the dashboard is tailored to meet the unique needs and sensitivity of the Ministry.
 It incorporates features that foster smooth internal collaboration, eliminating the need for external tools to track data and information.
 It includes intuitive modules and user-friendly interfaces, thereby ensuring smooth adaptation and reducing the learning curve for users.

-With robust security measures in place, the system adheres to standard software development practices.
+The system adheres to standard software development practices with robust security measures in place.
 The system is designed with adaptability and customization in mind, ensuring it can evolve to meet the shifting requirements of the organization.

 Additionally, its versatile nature makes it suitable for adoption by various other organizations.